HPE/terraform-provider-hpegl/docs/index.md

 Optional:

-- **allow_insecure** (Boolean) Skip verification of TLS certificates of API requests.
-You may want set this as `true` if you are using local API without signing certificate.
-					It can also be set with HPEGL_VMAAS_INSECURE environment variable.
 - **location** (String) Location of GL VMaaS Service, can also be set with the HPEGL_VMAAS_LOCATION env var.
 - **space_name** (String) IAM Space name of the GL VMaaS Service, can also be set with the HPEGL_VMAAS_SPACE_NAME env var.